 Tuesday / Thursday / Saturday: Light walking, stretching, or active recovery

-Also read: Just Starting Weightlifting, Do You Need a Personal Trainer?
+Read also: Just Starting Weight Training, Do I Need a Personal Trainer?

 Additional Strategies for Building Muscle Mass